mhossen2022/azure-synapse-labs/steps/Relationships_dim_fact/Steps.md

 1) For **_FactSales_** you need to create a relationship.
 Select a column **_``OrderDateKey``_** from **_FactSales_** tables(from table) and map it with **_``DateKey``_** column of **_DimTable_**( To Table) .

-1) Repeat step 9 and 10 to create remaining relationships for FactSales.
-Make sure you create all the 5 relationships as mentioned in below snapshot.
+1) Repeat step 9 and 10 to create remaining relationships for **_FactSales_** table.
+Make sure you create all the 5 relationships same as mentioned in below snapshot.

     ![table_relationships](./assets/10-table_column_relations.jpg "table relationships")